-- Heat a 7” pan with 1 tsp of oil.
+- Heat a 7” pan with 1 teaspoon of oil.
 Swirl the pan to spread the oil.

 - Dip each triangle bread in egg mixture for few seconds until it coats the bread, flip and let the other side of the bread coat with egg mixture.

 - Place it in the hot pan.
 Dip another slice in egg mixture and place it in the hot pan.
 I toasted 1 slice (that is 2 triangles of bread) at a time.

 - Let the bread cook for few seconds on medium high flame.

 - Flip and cook on the other side until it is light brown and cooked.